cyanogilvie/tcl-tty/doc/tty.md

     | -border_colour | no, default white | The colour to use when displaying table separators or structure |

 **tty setup**
-:   Register signal handlers to respond to SIGWINCH and SIGTERM, SIGINT correctly,
+:   Register a signal handler to respond to SIGWINCH correctly, initialize the terminal,
-    and hook ::exit for required cleanup.
+    set cursor mode and hook ::exit for required cleanup.

 **tty get columns**
 :   Return the current width of the terminal in characters.
 Value is cached and